BenQ W2000 home cinema projector review

 To reach a higher standard of performance, the projector incorporates ISF Night and ISF Day mode settings in its OSD menus, which requires professional calibration service from authorized ISF installers.

-A 3D function allows you to enjoy 3D movies, videos, and sporting events with realistic colours and depth.
+A 3D function on this BenQ home cinema projector allows you to enjoy 3D movies, videos, and sporting events with realistic colours and depth.

 The lamp offers 2000 ANSI Lumens of brightness and offers 3 power modes.
 Normal mode offers 3,500 hours of lamp life or around a movie per day per 7 years!
 Turning on SmartEco™ mode increases this figure to 7,000 hours and reduce power consumption by up to 70%.